freebasic/fbfrog/readme.txt

 - libzip: zip_source_free() vs. enumconst ZIP_SOURCE_FREE,
           zip_stat_index() vs. #define ZIP_STAT_INDEX

-- astVersionsMatch() should allow matches also if version numbers are in different order, though currently that won't ever happen since versions are always merged in the same order

 - #include foo.h  ->  #include foo.bi, if foo.bi will be generated too
 - #include stdio.h -> #include crt/stdio.bi, for some known default headers
   (or perhaps let presets do this)